ooddle

 Why It Hits the Body So Hard

 Chronic loneliness keeps cortisol elevated.
 It raises blood pressure, disrupts sleep, weakens immune response, and quietly shortens lifespan.
 Researchers have compared its impact to smoking fifteen cigarettes a day.
+The mechanism is not mysterious.
+The body reads isolation as danger and stays primed to fight or flee.
+That state is corrosive over years.

 The Research